Delaware State Senator-elect, LGBTQ activist, and National Press Secretary for the Human Rights Campaign

 Sarah first made national headlines when, at the end of her term as student body president, she came out publicly as transgender in the student newspaper.
 She went on to intern in the Obama White House, the first openly trans woman to do so, and, after graduating from college, helped lead the successful effort to pass gender identity nondiscrimination protections in Delaware.

 It was during her time at the White House that Sarah met Andrew Cray, a transgender man and fellow advocate.
 The two fell in love and began working together in the fight for LGBTQ equality.
 Andy was diagnosed with terminal cancer in 2014, and just days after they married, he tragically passed away.
 Andy’s passing instilled in Sarah a firm belief in the urgency of political and social change.

 Now as a spokesperson for the nation’s largest LGBTQ advocacy organization, Sarah has become one of America’s most public voices in the fight for LGBTQ equality, culminating in her address before the nation during the 2016 presidential election.
 Her moving memoir, Tomorrow Will Be Different chronicles her journey as a transgender woman, from coming out to her family and school community, to fighting for equality in her home state and nationally, to her heartbreaking romance with her late husband.

 In July 2019, McBride announced her bid for the Delaware state senate, stating, “I’m running for state senate because I want us to more fully live up to our values as a state of neighbors for every single one of us.”
 In November 2020, she won the State Senate race in Delaware, becoming the nation’s highest-ranking transgender elected official.
-She is set to be sworn in January 2021.

 From Delaware to North Carolina to Texas, Sarah is working to resist the politics of hate and to move equality forward.